-His own Rebekka seemed more valuable to him each time he was in the company of these rich men's wives.
-From the moment he saw her struggling down the gang plank with two boxes and a heavy satchel, he knew his good fortune.
+Tk His own Rebekka seemed more valuable to him each time he was in the company of these rich men's wives.
+From the moment he saw her struggling down the gang plank with two boxes and a heavy satchel, he knew his good comely fortune.
 Plump, pretty and capable, she had been worth the long negotiations.
-There was not a shrweish bone in her body.
-She never raised her voice in mode the tenderest dumplings, anger, saw to his needs, took to chores in the strange land with enthusiasm and
+There was not a shrewish bone in her body.
+She never raised her voice in anger, saw to his needs, made the tenderest dumplings, took to chores in a land se strange to her with enthusiasm and invention, Cheerful as a canary.

-\ It is bitterness, he understood 10 was unworthy result of having No Survivors- None healthy enough to reap the fortune he was amassing. innovation.
-Cheerful as a canary.
 Or used to be.
 Three dead infants in a row, followed by the accidental death of Patricia, their eight year old, had leavened her.
-A kind of invisible ash had settled over her which vigils at the little graves in meadow the yeard did nothing to wipe away.
-Yet she neither complained or shirked her duties.
+A kind of invisible ash had settled over her which vigils at the little graves near the meadow did nothing to wipe away.
+Yet she neither complained nor shirked her duties.
 If anything, she threw herself more vigorously into the farm work and when he traveled, as now, on business, trading, collecting, lending, he had no doubts about how his home was being managed.
 Rebekka and the two women who helped her were as reliable as sunrise and strong as posts.

-Dessert, fruit and pecans, was an improvement and when he accompanied D'Ortega on the traditional tour of the place, his mood had lifted kenest H slightly.
-Enough to admire the details of the estate.
-Well made meat house, but the latter milk house, laundry, cook house.
-All white washed plaster, a jot smaller than the slave quarters but, unlike them, in excellent repair.
+Dessert, fruit and pecans, was an improvement and when he accompanied D'Ortega on the impossilbe-to-refuse tour of the place, his mood had lifted slightly, enough to admire the estate honestly.
+The various tobacco sheds, wagons, rows of barrels-orderly and nicely kept Well made meat house, milk house, laundry, cook house.
+All but the latter white washed plaster, a jot smaller than the slave quarters but, unlike them, in excellent repair.
 The subject, the purpose, of his visit had not been resolved.
 D'Ortega had described with great attention to detail the accidents beyond his control that made him unable to pay what he owed.
 But how Vaark would be re-imbursed had not been broached.
-Examining the spotted, bug ridden tedes of tobacco, it became clear to him what D'Ortega had left to offer.
+Examining the spotted, bug ridden leaves of tobacco, it became clear to him what D'Ortega had left to offer.
 Vaark refused.
-His farm was small, his tartors tarto growing business needed only himself.
-Besides no place to put them, there was nothing to occupy them.
+His farm was small, his growing business needed only himself.
+Besides having no place to put them, there was nothing to occupy them.
 "But you can sell them, easily." said D'Ortega.